Onboard Ranging-based Relative Localization and Stability for Lightweight Aerial Swarms: Real-world Experimental Results

-The swarm of aerial robot system consists of 5 commercial quadrotors of Crazyflie2.
-Each quadrotor is equipped with a 3-axis accelerometer, 3-axis gyroscope, VL53L1x height sensor, PMW3901 optical flow sensor, and DWM1000 ultra wide-band sensor.
-The flow sensor can provide velocity at 100Hz, while the distance measurement frequency of UWB relies on the number of robot to be discussed later.
-The processor is an STM32F4 running at 168MHz, on which both relative estimation and control are running.
+This section presents the real-world performance for our proposed ranging protocol and relative localization method.

-A motion capture system optiTrack is used for tracking the ground-truth position and yaw of each robot.
-The optiTrack data is only used for post-processing to validate the relative estimation performance, and has not been used for any other purpose.
+The swarm of the aerial robot system consists of commercial Crazyflie 2.1 quadrotor.
+Each quadrotor is equipped with a 3-axis accelerometer, 3-axis gyroscope, flow deck (VL53L1x height sensor and PMW3901 optical flow sensor), and loco deck (DWM3000 ultra-wideband sensor).
+The flow sensor can provide velocity at 100 Hz, and the distance measurement frequency can reach over 16 Hz.
+The processor is an STM32F4 running at 168 MHz with 192 KB memory, on which both relative estimation, control and swarm ranging are running.
+The OptiTrack motion capture system is used for tracking the ground-truth position and yaw of each robot.
+The ground-truth data is only used for post-processing to validate the relative estimation performance.